Pomorzany: History

-During the Second World War, seven forced labor camps with prisoners from Poland, Yugoslavia, and the Soviet Union, among other countries.
+During the Second World War, seven forced labour camps with prisoners from Poland, Yugoslavia, and the Soviet Union, among other countries.
 Many prisoners died in the camps.
 During the conflict, the Allied air raids destroyed numerous factories and residential buildings in the area.
 Following the end of the conflict, the German population either left or was expelled from the city, being replaced with Polish settlers.
 Szczecin, including Pomorzany, was given under Polish administration on 5 July 1945.
 In 2007, a monument dedicated to the victims of the local forced labour camps was unveiled at the corner of Powstańców Wielkopolskich Avenue and Smolańska Street.

 Most of the local factories were reopened after the conflict.
 The neighbourhood remained sparsely populated until the late 1960s, when it began being developed with the construction of the mid-rise apartment buildings in its eastern side.
 Throughout the 1970s and 1980s, a mid-rise housing estate was also developed at the Hetman Hill (Wzgórze Hetmańskie).
 In 1984, a building of a water towar at 3 Orawska Street, dating to 1865, was modified and adopted as a Catholic church, named for Our Lady of the Bright Mountain.

 In 1959, the Karol Świerczewski Bridge in Pomorzany, was opened at a crossing on the West Oder river, connected to Krygiera Street.
 It was built by the Polish Armed Forces, and replaced a provisional bridge, erected there in 1948, with financing from the United Kingdom.
 It in turn, was built in place of another bridge, which was destroyed by the Red Army during the Second World War.
 It was closed in 2008, being replaced with the neighbouring Pomeranian Bridge.

 In 1990, following the administrative reform in the city, Pomorzany became one of its municipal neighbourhoods, governed by a locally elected council.

 In 1992, the Polish Atherosclerosis Research Association was founded with its headquarters in Pomorzany, at 72 Powstańców Wielkopolskich Avenue.

 In 2000, the Omni Molo shopping centre was opened at 73 Mieszka I Street, with a floor area of 26,235 m^{2}.
 It was originally known as Piast, later being renamed to Atrium Molo, and again, to its current name in 2023.
 In 2020, the Retail Park Mieszka was opened it next to it, with the floor area of 10,000 m^{2}.
 Additionally, in 2008, in the municipality of Kołbaskowo, near the city boundary, Pomorzany neighbourhood, and the village of Ustowo, was opened the Auchan Kołbaskowo shopping centre, with the floor area of 21,731 m^{2}.
 It is placed at 45 Ustowo Street.